qidi-community/Plus4-Wiki/content/heater-ssr-upgrade/README.md

 - Make note of the wiring on Qidi's SSR board.
 There are 7 wires.

+⚠️Wiring is different on the new SSR board, this example is for the old SSR board⚠️

 ![Alt text](ssr-board-wiring.png)

 - Remove Qidi's SSR board and Install the printed mount with the new SSR.